Walkthrough of the String Trim Function

 SimpleFirstName Middle SimpleLastName

-The white space was trimmed from the begginning and the end from this sample code.
+The white space was trimmed from the beginning and the end of this sample code.

-What if I don't want to trim the whitespace but a character.
-Then I need to do something similar to the previous example but instead of looking for a whitespace, it looks for a character.
-See full code example below.
+What if I don't want to trim the whitespace but a character?
+Then I need to do something similar to the previous example but instead of looking for whitespace, it looks for a character.
+See the full code example below.

 string userInput = "#SimpleHasTagName!";//User input with some white space at the beginning and end.